Friday, May 29, 2026

 What the numbers open up

 Half the state is at record lows.
 Twenty-nine of Alaska's 53 districts hit their lowest enrollment on record in 2025-26.
 The list runs from Anchorage (40,688) to Hydaburg (62).
-Only seven districts are at all-time highs, and nearly all of them are correspondence providers.
+Thirteen districts are at all-time highs in DEED's school-level data, though Mat-Su's 19,903 includes a new 1,114-student virtual program.

 By the numbers: 125,317 students statewide in 2025-26 — down 967 from the prior year, a 0.8% decline and a new seven-year low.
 Alaska has lost 3,272 students since 2020.